Haivision/srt/docs/API/API-functions.md

 * `result`: result of the operation (if this operation recently updated this structure)
 * `token`: A token value set for that connection (see [`SRT_SOCKGROUPCONFIG`](#SRT_SOCKGROUPCONFIG))

+The weight is set to 0 by default by `srt_prepare_endpoint()` - you can set it to a different value afterwards.
+The meaning of weight depends on the group
+type:

+1. Backup groups: in this case it defines the link priority.
+The default 0 value is the lowest priority and greater values declare higher priorities.
+The priority for the backup groups determines which link is activated first when the currently active link is unstable, and which should keep transmitting when multiple active links are currently stable.

+2. Balancing groups with "fixed" algorithm: in this case it defines the desired link load share.
+You can think of it as a percentage of link load, but indeed a load percentage is defined as this weight value divided by a sum of all weight values from all member links.
+Note however that the sum is calculated out of all links that have been successfully connected.
+The default 0 is also a special value that defines an "equalized" load share (it's set to the arithmetic average of the weights from all links).

+The `SRT_SOCKGROUPDATA` structure is used in multiple purposes:

+* Prepare data for connection
+* Getting the current member status

 [:arrow_up: &nbsp; Back to List of Functions & Structures](#srt-api-functions)